gregorwolf/sap-support-message-reporting/README.md

 ```

 replace `<Your Cookie>` with the content of [your cookie that you've got from your browser](#update-mock-data-with-your-own-incidents).
 Then start the project with `npm start` and execute the *loadDataFromSAP* request in the *test/cap-endpoint.http* file.

+## Deploy to Kyma

+Download the kubeconfig from your Kyma instance via the menu behind the account Icon in the upper right corner.
+Save it in *~/.kube/kubeconfig-kyma.yml*.
+Then run:

+`export KUBECONFIG=~/.kube/kubeconfig-kyma.yml`

+Please note that the token in the kubeconfig is [only valid for 8 hours](https://kyma-project.io/docs/components/security#details-iam-kubeconfig-service).
+So you might have to redo the download whenever you want to run the commands again.

+To keep this project separate from your other deployments I would suggest to create a namespace:

+`kubectl create namespace sap-support-message-reporting`

+Deploy the configuration:

+`kubectl -n sap-support-message-reporting apply -f kyma/deployment.yaml`

+Update the container:

+`kubectl -n sap-support-message-reporting rollout restart deployment/sap-support-message-reporting`